infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### knn_params: `dict[str, str]`, *Optional*

-A dictionary representing additional parameters for the KNN or ANN search.
+A dictionary representing additional KNN or ANN search parameters.
+Currently only `"ef"` is supported.

+- `"ef"`: `str`, Recommended value: one to ten times the value of `topn`.
+  - For example, if you set `topn` to `10`, you can set `"ef"` to `"50"`.
+  - If you set `"ef"` too high, search performance may worsen.
+  - If you do not set `"ef"` or set it to a value lower than `topn`, the search uses the `topn` value as the value for `"ef"`.

 ### Returns